Lease vs Month-to-Month Calculator

 Practical Tips

-• If you know you will stay 12+ months, an annual lease almost always saves money.
+- If you know you will stay 12+ months, an annual lease almost always saves money.
+Track this cost category over multiple periods to identify trends and seasonal patterns that reveal the best opportunities for optimization and negotiation.

-• Month-to-month is ideal when you expect to move within 6 months or are testing a new area.
+- Month-to-month is ideal when you expect to move within 6 months or are testing a new area.
+Record your measurements in a consistent format each time so you can track changes over time and quickly identify when conditions have drifted from your baseline.

-• The break-even point tells you exactly when a lease becomes cheaper than month-to-month.
+- The break-even point tells you exactly when a lease becomes cheaper than month-to-month.
+Planning ahead with a realistic timeline prevents rushed decisions and allows you to take advantage of seasonal pricing, bulk discounts, and preferred contractor availability.

-• Negotiate the MTM rate — landlords often have room to reduce the premium for reliable tenants.
+- Negotiate the MTM rate — landlords often have room to reduce the premium for reliable tenants.
+Make reductions incrementally and measure the effect of each change independently, as overcorrecting in one area can create unexpected problems in related areas.

-• Some landlords offer 6-month leases as a middle ground with a smaller premium than month-to-month.
+- Some landlords offer 6-month leases as a middle ground with a smaller premium than month-to-month.
+Planning ahead with a realistic timeline prevents rushed decisions and allows you to take advantage of seasonal pricing, bulk discounts, and preferred contractor availability.

 Frequently Asked Questions